Despite what it sounds like, a Scrum sprint has nothing to do with either rugby or track and field.

 Within the Scrum framework, a sprint is a great way for Agile teams to quickly build products, one iteration at a time.
 And with monday dev, built on the robust monday.com Work OS, you have the perfect platform to run your Scrum sprints from start to finish.

-Start with our Scrum planning template to import your prioritized product backlog items into the sprint backlog.
+Import your prioritized product backlog items into the sprint backlog

 Now, you can manage the lifecycle of your Scrum sprints — from planning and execution to review and retrospective — using some Scrum boards and automation recipes to keep you on track.